chonorat/CarGurus-Price-Prediction/README.md

 *Years Old x Miles:* For every year older a vehicle is, the effect miles has on price decreases by .00001%.

-*Year Old X Model Average:* For every year older a vehicle is, the effect model average has on price decreases by 3%.
+*Years Old X Model Average:* For every year older a vehicle is, the effect model average has on price decreases by 3%.

 *Coupe:* Coupes are predicted to be 7.9% less expensive than convertibles.